5 MAR 2018

 RICS will use the influential platform at the World Bank Land and Poverty Conference in Washington D.C. to canvass for further input on the ground-breaking International Land Measurement Standards (ILMS).

 Kavanagh will be at the World Bank Land and Poverty Conference in Washington, D.C. to seek input from various international stakeholders and land professionals.
-Land governance is a prominent feature of the UN’s “Agenda 2030” and its Sustainable Development Goals (SDGs).
-It is also a pillar of UN-Habitat’s New Urban Agenda – a global framework on city planning and management to support sustainable urbanization.
+Land governance is a prominent feature of the UN’s “Agenda 2030” and its Sustainable Development Goals.
+It is also a pillar of UN-Habitat’s New Urban Agenda – a global framework on city planning and management to support sustainable urbanisation.